 Not all of Ethiopian’s B787 Dreamliners feature lie-flat seats.
 The first ten Dreamliner aircraft were delivered with an older Business Class product with angled lie-flat seats (170 degrees recline).
 In contrast, the newer Dreamliners have all been delivered with fully flat beds (180 degrees recline).

 When you’re booked on one of Ethiopian’s B787s, there’s no way to know upfront which kind of Business Class product you will get (angled versus full lie-flat seat).
 This review only covers the fully lie-flat Business Class seat, which is identical to the one installed on United Airlines B787s and Qatar Airways’ A330 planes.

-The soft cushioned seat has a pitch of 78 inch (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
-The seat width is 22 inch (56 cm), which is comfortable but not among the industry’s widest.
+The soft cushioned seat has a pitch of 78 inches (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
+The seat width is 22 inches (56 cm), which is comfortable but not among the industry’s widest.

 Each seat features its own 15,4 inch HD TV, controlled by either a handset in the armrest or by directly touching the screen.
 Below the TV monitor, you find a large enough drawer to store your laptop and a footrest, which becomes part of the flatbed once the seat is fully reclined.

 The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman than the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).